stephenmussel/redux-feedback-app/README.md

   npm install
   ```

-Start server (port: 5000):
+Start server using `port: 5000`:

   ```
   npm run server
   ```

-Now that the server is running, open a new terminal with with `cmd + t` and start your react app (port: 3000).
+Now that the server is running, open a new terminal with `cmd + t` and start your app using `port: 3000`.

 ```
 npm run client
 ```

 `localhost:3000` should automatically open up in your browser.
-If it doesn't, open up a new tab and type `localhost:3000`
+Otherwise, open up a new browser tab and type `localhost:3000`

 <p align="right">(<a href="#top">back to top</a>)</p>